Complain about a high hedge

 We will not consider your complaint if:

-- the hedge is not evergreen or semi-evergreen
+- the complaint is frivolous or vexatious

 How to complain

-To make a complaint, you need:
+To make a complaint, you need to provide:

 - your name, address and contact details